-Halpern, Nigel and Graham, Anne and Davidson, Rob (2012) Meetings facilities at airports.
+Halpern, Nigel, Graham, Anne and Davidson, Rob (2012) Meetings facilities at airports.
 Journal of Air Transport Management, 18 (1). pp. 54-58.
 ISSN 0969-6997Full text not available from this repository.

 This paper investigates the extent to which airports act as venues, the importance that airports place on this type of activity, and whether it is certain categories of airport that are involved in this type of activity.
 Airports have always been a vital element of business travel in providing access to a destination where business can be conducted or where meetings, conferences and events can be held.
 In this situation it is largely the availability of air services at the airport that will attract passengers rather than the airport itself.
 However in recent years airports have become more than just facilitators of access and have developed infrastructure and services (’meetings facilities’) that allow them to become meeting venues in their own right.

-|Research Community:||University of Westminster > Architecture and the Built Environment > Architecture and the Built Environment, School of (No longer in use)|
+|Subjects:||University of Westminster > Architecture and the Built Environment > Architecture and the Built Environment, School of (No longer in use)|

 |Last Modified:||31 Jul 2012 12:34|